-The project is being developed by Calgary Stampede and Calgary Municipal Land Corporation (CMLC).
-It is an important part of the city’s Rivers District Master Plan and will establish the region as a culture and entertainment district of Calgary.
+Being developed by Calgary Stampede, and Calgary Municipal Land Corporation (CMLC), the project is an important part of the city’s Rivers District Master Plan and will establish the region as a culture and entertainment district of Calgary.

 It will qualify the city to host global meetings and conventions, as well as bring jobs, attract investment and development, and promote tourism in the area.

-The design for the expansion was unveiled in June 2020, while demolition of the existing structures will begin in October 2020.
-The project will break ground in April 2021, with overall completion expected in June 2024.
+The design for the expansion was unveiled in June 2020 while the ground-breaking ceremony was held in April 2021.
+Construction is expected to be completed in June 2024.

 The developers are also working on a proposed 600-room hotel adjacent to the centre.
 The hotel will serve the needs of the convention venue’s clients, as well as visitors of the Calgary Stampede, Arts Commons, the Scotiabank Saddledome, the new Central Library, and other cultural and entertainment facilities in the vicinity.

-The expanded BMO Convention Centre will span across one million square feet, increasing its total rentable space by more than two times.
+The expanded BMO convention centre will span across one million square feet, more than doubling its total rentable space.

-The event plaza section will include the main entry plaza, pavilion event space, café and the stairs.
-The exhibit hall level will feature the exhibit hall, two pre-functions and retail space, while the meeting room level will feature meeting rooms, an event terrace, a pre-function area, pre-function terrace and a hub.
-The ballroom level will house the ballroom, a pre-function area and a junior ballroom.
+The event plaza section will include the main entry plaza, a pavilion event space, a café, and the stairs.
+The exhibit hall level will feature the exhibit hall and two pre-function and retail spaces while the meeting room level will feature meeting rooms, an event terrace, a pre-function area, a pre-function terrace, and a hub.
+The ballroom level will house the ballroom, a pre-function area, and a junior ballroom.

-As per the construction timeline of the project, concrete foundation work will be completed in February 2022, while structural steelworks will be finished in October 2022.
-The building envelope is expected to be completed by May 2023.
+Foundation work such as installing spiral pilling connecting building to bedrock commenced in August 2021.
+Structural steelworks will be finished in October 2022 and the building envelope is expected to be completed by May 2023.
 The internal finishes will be done by December 2023, followed by substantial completion of the building by March 2024.

 The Calgary Exhibition and Stampede will provide funding of C$3.9m ($2.9m).